ijardillier/netclient-elastic/Readme.md

 ### Elastic NuGet packages

-The following Elastic NuGet ackage is used to properly format logs for Elasticsearch:
+The following Elastic NuGet package is used to properly format logs for Elasticsearch:

 - [Elastic.CommonSchema.Serilog](https://github.com/elastic/ecs-dotnet)